mveele/SQL_join_comms/README.md

 <h3> Right Join </h3>

-The right Join is similar to left join except that it returns all records from the right table (table2), and the matched records from the left table (table1).
-The result is NULL from the left side, when there is no match.
+The right Join is similar to the left join except that it returns all records from the right table (table2), and the matched records from the left table (table1).
+The result is NULL from the left side when there is no match.

 <img src="https://github.com/mveele/SQL_join_comms/blob/main/images/right_join.png" alt="drawing" width="300"/>